rafex128/curso-angular2/README.md

 Angular 2 starter project using TypeScript

 ## Usage
-You need to install npm and Typescript in your machine prior executing this projeto
+You need to install npm and Typescript in your machine prior executing this project:

 1: Clone repo
 ```